SawolTesf/Custom-Linked-List-for-Names/README.md

 ## Technical Details

-The Custom Linked List Structure is developed using Java.
+The Java Custom Linked List for Names is developed using Java.
 It employs a custom linked list structure to store and manage names based on user inputs.

 ## Future Improvements